 She attributes the success of the program to the implementation of both Hill Center Reading Achievement Program (Hill RAP) sessions and A+ Schools Instruction during the summer program and subsequent school year which creates a consistent foundation for student achievement.
 A student teacher ratio of 8/1, working in small groups based on individual needs, was also extremely beneficial to the struggling readers.

-The ongoing goal is bring these successful, research-based teaching strategies to all six elementary schools during the school year.
+The ongoing goal is to bring these successful, research-based teaching strategies to all six elementary schools during the school year.
 The teachers who train and practice these approaches during the summer are spread out in schools across the county.

 Davie County’s innovative Read to Achieve Camp employs a holistic approach to reading.
-Attendees actively learn through visual arts, dance, drama, music and creative writing, in addition to tailored instruction through Hill Center Reading sessions and small group literacy circles.
+Attendees actively learn through visual arts, dance, drama, music, and creative writing, in addition to tailored instruction through Hill Center Reading sessions and small group literacy circles.
 Campers develop self-confidence and learn techniques to reduce test anxiety.

-“I didn’t used to like to read.
+“I didn’t use to like to read.
 I just pretended that I got the words.
 Now we make things..
 Like stories, plays, songs, and drawings that help me understand.
 So I get it now … for real,” said Ethan, a third grade camper.

 A Recipe for Success

 Each camper experienced 128 hours of instruction with over 28 hours spent in individualized learning sessions with three to four students in the group.

 Students also had computer lab time to work with a new program called myOn, which offers a high-interest reading experience tailored to a student’s level and individual needs.
 The program allowed them to build vocabulary and score points for the number of books that they read at camp, on a digital device at home, or on a computer at the public library.
 Campers read a total of 1,451 books over the course of the camp and into the month of August at home.